ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/target-groups.md

 # Target Groups

-Target groups are a collection of target servers which will receive and process requests to the load balancer.
+Target groups are a collection of target servers that will receive and process requests to the load balancer.

-To add your target groups, first go to the load balancer you want to add the target group to.
+To add your target groups, first go to the load balancer you want to add the target group too.
 Then click `Target Groups` on the tabs at the top of the screen, followed by `Create Target Group`.

 ![Target Groups Tab](../files/target_groups_1_small.png)

 ## Basic Configuration

-All target groups need to be given a name which is unique on that load balancer cluster, you will also need to pick whether the target group will be using the HTTP or TCP mode.
+All target groups need to be given a name that is unique on that load balancer cluster, you will also need to pick whether the target group will be using the HTTP or TCP mode.

 ## Cookie Settings

 You are able to use cookies to ensure that a user will always go to the same target server when making requests to a load balancer.
 This is useful, for instance, when you could be using the PHP session to keep a user logged in to an application.
 If the session is not shared between the targets then the user would be logged out if they moved to a different page within the application and the request was served by a different target server.

 To enable sticky sessions you should make sure the "Enable Sticky Sessions" option is checked.
-You can then enable change various options for the cookie which will be saved to the users device, for instance whether to make the cookie secure and how long it should be saved for.
+You can then enable change various options for the cookie which will be saved to the user's device, for instance whether to make the cookie secure and how long it should be saved for.

 ## Load Balancing Methods